 Ways to Pay at the Farmers Market

-Cash, tokens and other ways to purchase market fresh
+Cash, tokens, and other ways to pay at farmers markets

 All farmers markets accept cash, but many accept the forms of payment listed below, as well.
 Check the Market Directory to see which of these forms of payment are accepted at your local farmers market.

 Some markets use a token system that allow you to swipe your credit/debit card in exchange for tokens that the vendors accept like cash.
 Other markets can point you to a near-by ATM.